 Findings from the PRRI and Brookings Christian Nationalism Survey

 The rising influence of white Christian nationalism in some circles of American politics is posing a major threat to the health of our democracy and our culture.
 A new PRRI/Brookings survey of more than 6,000 Americans takes a closer look at the underpinnings of white Christian nationalism, providing new measures to estimate the proportion of Americans who adhere to and reject Christian nationalist ideology.
 The survey also examines how Christian nationalist views intersect with white identity, anti-Black sentiment, patriarchy, antisemitism, anti-Muslim sentiments, anti-immigrant attitudes, authoritarianism, and support for violence.
 Additionally, the survey explores the influence Christian nationalism has among our two political parties and major religious subgroups today.

-On February 8, Governance Studies at Brookings and the Public Religion Research Institute will host the release of this new groundbreaking national survey.
-A panel of experts will discuss the survey results and what they reveal about Christian nationalism, the state of American democracy, and the health of our society.
+On February 8, Governance Studies at Brookings and the Public Religion Research Institute hosted the release of this new groundbreaking national survey.
+A panel of experts discussed the survey results and what they reveal about Christian nationalism, the state of American democracy, and the health of our society.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.

 The upshot is an environment in which the leaders of the world’s most powerful democracies have to engage with an ever more challenging world, even as they’re on shaky ground at home.
 This can fuel doubts among our allies and overconfidence among our adversaries, and leave us all more vulnerable as a result.